karan-parekh/A-Void-Life/README.md

 - Run ```$ python game.py``` from within the project directory

 ## Gameplay
-- Use arrow keys to move player
+- Use arrow keys to avoid responsibilities
 - Press "F" to start game
 - Press "P" to pause game
 - Press "R" or "Q" at any point to restart or quit game